Bonds versus collectives for higher rate taxpayers

 Assuming that ISAs and pensions are always considered first, a common choice for retail investors with capital to invest is between insurance-based products and collective investments, such as unit trusts and open-ended investment companies (OEICs).
 There are UK and offshore versions of both.
 Capital gains realised from collectives (UK or reporting offshore collectives) are subject to CGT but chargeable gains realised by the investor when encashing an investment bond are subject to income tax.

-Investments that allow the investor to access the CGT regime will also permit the use of the annual CGT exemption, which is £6,000 for the 2023/24 tax year.
-An investor will pay CGT at 10% for gains that, when added to the taxable income of the investor, fall below the higher rate tax threshold and 20% for gains that are in excess of the threshold (except for carried interest and gains on residential property which are taxed at 18% and 28%).
+Investments that allow the investor to access the CGT regime will also permit the use of the annual CGT exemption, which is £3,000 for the 2024/25 tax year.
+From 30 October 2024, an investor will pay CGT at 18% for gains that, when added to the taxable income of the investor, fall below the higher rate tax threshold and 24% for gains that are in excess of the threshold (except for carried interest which are taxed at 18% and 28% in 2024/25).

 UK investment bonds, on the other hand, suffer a 20% internal tax on returns with a higher rate taxpayer suffering a further 20% (or 25% for additional rate payers with taxable income over £125,140) income tax charge on the profit that is made on final encashment.
 Offshore bonds suffer no "internal" tax but the UK resident investor will be assessed on returns with no tax credit.
 All gains made under offshore non reporting funds (roll-up funds) are subject to income tax on realisation.
 Presented like this it seems that the collective is "tax preferable".
 However, this analysis is too simplistic and takes no account of a number of tax and other factors that can impact on the relative attraction of the investment bond and collective.